 - The heritage-listed Sydney Cricket Ground is a must for anyone wanting to immerse themselves in the Australian sport culture.
 The Australian Football League’s (AFL) season lasts from March to September, so do some research before you leave home and see if you can fit a game somewhere into your trip.

 - Sydney’s Chinatown is extravagant and if you like Asian food then you definitely want to make the trip, just a few blocks from Sydney’s George Street.
-My number one choice in Chinatown Sydney is Mamak.
+My number one choice in Chinatown Sydney is Mamak (15 Goulburn Street).
 Be prepared to wait in line but boy it’s worth the wait.
 You just have to order the Roti, because that’s why everyone loves this place!

-- Darling Harbour is a great place to go for casual afternoon drinks, or a great meal.
-Wander around the harbour, look through the shops and find a menu that best suits you.
+- Darling Harbor s a great place to go for casual afternoon drinks, or a great meal.
+Wander around the harbor, look through the shops and find a menu that best suits you.
 If you feeling like some pizza and pasta, you’ll find some of the best Italian food in all of Sydney.
 Find a restaurant with a deck so you can sit on the balcony and people-watch while looking over the harbour.

 - The Rocks District, located just next to Circular Quay, is an area full of history, with a story to tell around each corner.
 With cobblestone streets, cute cafes, boutique stores and some of the country’s oldest pubs, this is definitely a place to come and explore.
 If you want to have a drink or two and take in the view, check out the Glenmore Hotel rooftop bar.